NobleFish/ars-magica-app/README.md

 3. Set up environment variables:

-   Create a `.env` file in the root directory and add your MongoDB connection string:
+   Modify the `.next.config.js` file in the root directory and add your MongoDB connection string:

-`MONGODB_URI=mongodb://localhost:27017/ars_magica`
+`MONGODB_URI: 'mongodb://0.0.0.0/arsmagica',`

 4. Start the development server: